How does Impact 100 work?

 United Way of Central Indiana’s Women’s Initiative is focused on investing grants in successful kids, thriving families, healthy people and vibrant communities with a new focus on preschool children.
 Gifts are accepted at the $2,500 level where a match is available for new donors.

 Impact 100 is a pass-through fund with a yearly cycle of awarding at least $100,000 to one recipient from a broad grant audience.
-100% of membership donations are given away each year.
+100% of membership donations are distributed each year.
 All members are women and each member has an equal vote in selecting the grantee.

 What types of organizations does Impact 100 fund?